eQTLGen/HubSnpEnrichment/README.md

 3. In order to avoid testing many variant proxies, "hub" variants are "pruned" based on affected genes.
 Starting with the variant with the largest number of affected genes, other variants are removed in the near vicinity (+/-1Mb), if they affect very similar set of genes (by default 80% of genes shared with the "hub" variant).
 This process is iterated until all very similarly behaving variants are removed from the analysis.
 4. All eQTL association summary statistics for each hub variant are extracted from the genome-wide eQTL results.
 5. Genes are ordered by eQTL effect strength and direction (eQTL Z-score).
 Because it might be informative to also consider direction of eQTL effect, ordering is done two ways: using eQTL Z-score (accounting for eQTL effect direction, i.e. whether hub SNP 'activates' or 'represses' certain gene set or pathway in an uniform way) and using absolute eQTL Z-score (do not consider eQTL effect direction, just whether eQTL genes are part of gene set of pathway).
 6. GSEA is run for each "hub" SNP and against all the gene libaries that are input.
-Multiple testing is currently done per library.

 ## Usage information